In this article

-If you think you or your child needs social care services, you should contact your local authority, for your disabled child’s needs to be assessed.
+If you think you or your child needs social care services, you should contact your local authority (in England, Scotland and Wales) or health and social care trust (in Northern Ireland).

 Although you can ask for an assessment verbally, it is best to ask for an assessment in writing.
 You can do this yourself, or a professional who is helping you can do it for you.